niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 * Lastly, it is best not to apply PCA to raw counts (word counts, music play counts, movie viewing counts, etc.).
 The reason for this is that such counts often contain large outliers.
 As we know, PCA looks for linear correlations within the features.
 Correlation and variance statistics are very sensitive to large outliers; a single large number could change the statistics a lot.
 So, it is a good idea to first trim the data of large values , or apply a scaling transform like tf-idf or the log transform.

+* PCA is very useful when the data lies in a linear subspace like a flat pancake.
+But what if the data forms a more complicated shape?

 ## Use Cases
 * for small numbers of real-valued features, it is very much worth trying.
 * PCA transformation discards information from the data.
 Thus, the downstream model may be cheaper to train, but less accurate.